ossdhaval/mysite/source/while-coding/aws-developer-associate.md

     - network: network speed, do you need static IP or not,
     - firewall: using security groups
     - Bootstrap script called `user data` (only configurable at the first launch)
+    - remember that even a stopped instance will continue to be charged for attached resources like EBS and elastic ip if any.

 ### Security groups
   -  SG is a firewall around an ec2 instance.